intercom/intercom-wordpress/readme.md

 INTERCOM_PLUGIN_TEST=1 phpunit
 ```

-# Test the new version of the plugin with Intercom's Wordpress signup flow
+# Test the new version of the plugin with Intercom's WordPress signup flow

 It is mandatory that you fully test the [intercom wordpress setup guide](https://app.intercom.io/a/start/wordpress) before you release a new update of the plugin.